jayprat95/jayprat95.github.io/_posts/2016-04-22-mindmapper.markdown

 date:   2016-03-22 15:33:53 -0400
 description: "Understanding how to help people understand their focus and attention throughout the day"
 permalink: mindmapper
+title_desc: "Product Design in bringing EEG Devices to the Consumer Market"
 categories: jekyll update
 ---